FruitbatM/explore-national-parks-of-japan/testing.md

 <h2 align="center"><img src="readme-files/img-readme/us-contact-email.jpg" alt="Confirmation email" target="_blank" width="65%" height="65%"></h2>

-**As a site visitor, I want to use map to find exciting national parks in Japan and based on the provided information make a decision what places to visit.**
+**As a site visitor, I want to use map to find exciting national parks in Japan and based on the provided information decide what places to visit.**

-- Google Maps API was used to dispay the ten most beautiful national parks of Japan.
+- Google Maps API was used to display the ten most beautiful national parks of Japan.
 When hover over the marker, the national park's name shows.
-And when the user clicks on the marker, the national park information with the correspoing image changes on the left side based on the marker the user clicked.
+And when the user clicks on the marker, the national park information with the corresponding image changes on the left side based on the marker the user clicked.

 <h2 align="center"><img src="readme-files/img-readme/us-map-np.jpg" alt="National parks of Japan on the map" target="_blank" width="75%" height="75%"></h2>
 <h2 align="center"><img src="readme-files/img-readme/us-map-np-1.jpg" alt="National parks of Japan on the map" target="_blank" width="75%" height="75%"></h2>

 **As a site visitor, I want to get information how to get to the national parks.**

-- Under each national park there is a paragraph "How to get there" which gives the user the information on how to get to this particual national park.
-This paragraph is placed as the last paragraph undre the all national parks information section.
+- Under each national park there is a paragraph "How to get there" which gives the user the information on how to get to this particular national park.
+This paragraph is placed as the last paragraph under the each national park information section.

 <h2 align="center"><img src="readme-files/img-readme/us-how-to-get-there.jpg" alt="How to get there info" target="_blank" width="75%" height="75%"></h2>

 **As a site visitor, I want to find about the current weather and accordingly plan my visit.**

 - Under the website's Weather location, the user can select a national park from the drop-down menu.
-Upon selection, the weather data will get displayed with the current and todays weather data.
+Upon selection, the weather data will get displayed with the current and today's weather data.

 <h2 align="center"><img src="readme-files/img-readme/weather-section.jpg" alt="Weather section" target="_blank" width="75%" height="75%"></h2>